 It’s estimated that colorectal polyps occur in roughly 30 percent of American adults 2 who are aged 50 years and older.
-Most of them are benign (or noncancerous) though some can develop into cancer.
+Though colon polyps are benign, some polyp types (called adenomatous polyps) can become cancer.
+A small percentage of these polyps 2 become cancerous, yet nearly all polyps that are malignant after being tested began as adenomatous.

 If you’re wondering how do colon polyps form, and what do they mean in terms of colon cancer, read on.
 If you are in the process of finding a colon cancer natural treatment plan, our experts will be more than happy to help.
 We’ll take a closer look at colon polyps in this article and discuss how polyps form, what the different types are, how they’re diagnosed, and what symptoms to look out for.